 A Deadly Form of Cancer Caused by Asbestos Exposure

-Pleural mesothelioma is the most common type of mesothelioma, occurring in approximately 75% of all mesothelioma cases.
+Pleural mesothelioma, more commonly known as fluid in the chest, is the most common type of mesothelioma, occurring in approximately 75% of all mesothelioma cases.
 This form of cancer affects the pleura, which is a thin, transparent membrane that surrounds the lungs and lines the chest cavity.
 The pleural membrane lubricates the space between the lungs and chest cavity, allowing the lungs to easily expand and contract as a person breathes.
-When tumors develop in the pleura, this will lead to chest pain, chronic cough, shortness of breath, fatigue and other symptoms of decreased lung function.
+When tumors develop in the pleura, this will lead to fluid in the lungs, chest pain, chronic cough, shortness of breath, fatigue and other symptoms of decreased lung function.
 Pleural mesothelioma is typically not diagnosed until it is in the advanced stages of disease, making treatment options limited.

 Occupational asbestos exposure is the leading cause of pleural mesothelioma, and most patients (approximately 80%) diagnosed with this form of cancer are male.
 When asbestos fibers are inhaled, they may migrate to and become lodged in the pleural membrane, where they may remain for years or even decades.
 Over a period of 20, 30, 40 or 50 years, the fine needle-like or curled asbestos fibers may remain embedded in the pleura, causing irritation and scar tissue.
 In some cases, the pleural cells undergo genetic changes and may become cancerous, dividing uncontrollably and creating tumors that limit lung function and create an excess of fluid in the pleural cavity.

 What are the symptoms of pleural mesothelioma?